hamsternipples/nosedocs/noseblog.md

 cause, you may not believe me but I have quite some experience with his antics by now, and we've figured out how to cohabitate the same body peacefully.

-### 2018-12-18 09:17 - meleading and merealisation
+### 2018-12-18 09:17 - meleading and merealisation (SUPER IMPORTANT) --TOP PRIORITY--

-I love how good I am at giving myself meleading sessions throut the day
+I love how good I am at giving myself compliments

-[I am merealising myself] one concept at time [I am merealising myself]
+                    and
+singing my own praises throughout the day

+[[I] have more realising of my felt             inner experience]
+                        [one concept at time]
+[[I] am        realising that same experience external to myself]

 # potential topics